 With spectacular scenery, friendly people and abundant wildlife, it’s no wonder Zimbabwe is known as the jewel of Africa.
-This amazing wilderness is host to diverse and raw landscapes, powerful rivers, rocky escarpments, flood plains and creates the perfect backdrop for amazing safari adventures.
+This amazing country is easy to travel and is host to diverse and raw landscapes, powerful rivers, rocky escarpments and flood plains and this creates the perfect backdrop for amazing safari adventures.

-A safari in Zimbabwe is a unique and memorable experience with lightly visited national parks and exceptional lodges and camps.
+A safari in Zimbabwe is a unique and memorable experience with lightly visited national parks and exceptional lodges and camps that encompass friendly and first class service.
 Zimbabwe is a landlocked country with Zambia to the north, South Africa in the south, Mozambique on the eastern side and Namibia and Botswana to the west.
 The incredible Zambezi River powers its way from the west to east and along the northern border of the country.
-Victoria Falls, Lake Kariba (the Matusadona National Park) and Mana Pools National Park are major drawcards for the region and are home to abundant wildlife.
-Zimbabwe is also home to the Hwange National Park which sits two hours south of Victoria Falls.
-Despite the occasional negative media report (which are usually exaggerated to make the stories more ‘interesting’), Zimbabwe is a friendly and safe place with the locals understanding the value that tourism brings to their country.
+Victoria Falls, Hwange National Park, Lake Kariba (the Matusadona National Park) and Mana Pools National Park are major drawcards for the region and are home to abundant wildlife.
+Hwange National Park in Zimbabwe’s largest national park which sits two hours south of Victoria Falls and ties in extremely well with a visit to Victoria Falls.
+It has a large elephant population as well as the rest of the big 5.

 Wildlife and Best Viewing Times